msgpo/Blocker-database/README.md

 [![GitHub stars](https://img.shields.io/github/stars/badges/shields.svg?style=social&label=Star)](https://github.com/CHEF-KOCH/NoScript-Whitelist)
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/CHEF-KOCH)

 This project is a global domain database for NoScript/uBlock/uMatrix/ScriptSafe powered by the community - which means YOU!

-This project is original created by [CHEF-KOCH](https://github.com/CHEF-KOCH) and it's under Apache License v2.0 (see [License](https://github.com/CHEF-KOCH/NoScript-Whitelist/blob/master/LICENSE)).
+It's original created by [CHEF-KOCH](https://github.com/CHEF-KOCH) and it's under Apache License v2.0 (see [License](https://github.com/CHEF-KOCH/NoScript-Whitelist/blob/master/LICENSE)).

 The goal of this little project is to get an almost _complete_ whitelist for NoScript/uBlock/uMatrix & ScriptSafe, it's created due the fact that e.g. Tor Browser temporarily allow all domains by default - personally I don't like this, so this is one of the reasons I created the project; another reason is to avoid syncing with a Mozilla or Google cloud.